-"Determination of Aquaculture/ Foreshore Licensing application -T01/054B
+"Determination of Aquaculture/ Foreshore Licensing application -T01/119A

-Cooley Oysters Limited has applied for authorisation to cultivate pacific oysters using bags & trestles and on the sub-tidal foreshore on a 5 hectare site (T01/054B) in Carlingford Lough, Co.
+Cooley Oysters Limited has applied for authorisation to cultivate pacific oysters using bags & trestles on the sub-tidal foreshore on a 3.434 hectare site (T01/119A) in Carlingford Lough, Co.
 Louth.

 The Minister for Agriculture, Food and the Marine has determined that it is not in the public interest to grant the licences sought.
 In making his determination the Minister considered those matters which by virtue of the Fisheries (Amendment) Act 1997, and other relevant legislation, he was required to have regard.
 Such matters include any submissions and observations received in accordance with the statutory provisions.
-In particular, the Minister had regard to the Marine Engineering Report regarding the unsuitability of the site for the cultivation of oysters using bags and trestles.
+In particular, the Minister had regard to the findings of the Marine Engineering Report regarding the visual impact assessment and amenity impact that the development of this site would have.
 The following are the reasons and considerations for the Minister's determination to refuse the licences sought: